 Voice conversations are only recorded when translation features are selected by a user.

-To leave a translated chat:
+To stop a translated conversation:

 No, Skype doesn’t use the information collected through translation features to sell advertising.